 The driver has:

 A fixed deficit of an extremity and is otherwise medically qualified at physical examination (required for both certification and recertification).

 A valid SPE certificate and documentation of compliance with medical requirements (required for recertification with a current SPE certificate).

-NOTE: The SPE applies only to fixed deficits of the extremities, not those caused by a progressive disease.
-To be certified, the driver with a deficit of an extremity caused by a progressive disease must meet 49 CFR 391.41 requirements, including adequate range of motion, strength, grip, and prehension to safely operate a CMV.